Esri/arcgis-maps-sdk-toolkit-qt/README.md

 ## Features
 - UserCredentials Dialog - a dialog that takes in a username and password.
 It can be connected with a UserCredentials instance and a Portal instance to sign into Portal for ArcGIS or ArcGIS Online.
 The dialog is customizable, as the top banner and several labels can be changed.
-- Navigation Toolbar Control- a toolbar control with 4 buttons:
+- NavigationToolbar Control- a toolbar control with 4 buttons:
     -   Show your location on the map
     -   Zoom in
     -   Zoom out